MickeyUK/map-email-scraper/README.md

 To obtain an API key for the Google Places service, you will first need to log in to the [Google Cloud Platform](https://console.cloud.google.com/).
 Next, you will need to create a project for the scraper.
 Once you've done that, select the **Library** tab and look for **Google Maps Javascript API**.
 Select that and then click **Enable**.
 Select **Credentials**, click the **Create Credentials** button and select **API key** from the list.
 Make a note of the generated API key.
 You will also need to enable **Places API** on the **Library** tab.

-The Google Maps API has now switched to a freemium model, which means the **Billing API** needs to be enabled in the https://console.cloud.google.com/ has well.
+The Google Maps API has now switched to a freemium model, which means the **Billing API** needs to be enabled in the https://console.cloud.google.com/ as well.

 ## Hunter.io API Key